MicrosoftDocs/entra-docs/docs/external-id/customers/overview-customers-ciam.md

 #Customer intent: As a dev, devops, or it admin, I want to learn about identity solutions for customer-facing apps
 ---

-# What is Microsoft Entra External ID?
+# Introduction to Microsoft Entra External ID for external-facing apps

-Microsoft Entra External ID is Microsoft’s new customer identity and access management (CIAM) solution.
+Microsoft Entra External ID provides a customer identity and access management (CIAM) solution for your external-facing apps.
 For organizations and businesses that want to make their public-facing applications available to consumers, Microsoft Entra ID makes it easy to add CIAM features like self-service registration, personalized sign-in experiences, and customer account management.
 Because these CIAM capabilities are built into Microsoft Entra ID, you also benefit from platform features like enhanced security, compliance, and scalability.

 :::image type="content" source="media/overview-customers-ciam/overview-ciam.png" alt-text="Diagram showing an overview customer identity and access management." border="false":::